 Since coming to VCU in September of 2008, the yearly corporate partnership dollars have increased over 300%.
 Last year, their corporate sponsorships reached a record-high of $1.75 million.

-Robinson is the lead contact with Siegel Center naming rights holder Verizon Wireless as well as other major partners including the Virginia Lottery, Wells Fargo, The VCU Medical Center, HDL, Inc. and over 100 other local, regional and national brands.
+Robinson is the lead contact with Siegel Center naming rights holder Verizon Wireless as well as other major partners including the Virginia Lottery, Wells Fargo, The VCU Medical Center, Lumber Liquidators, HDL, Inc. and over 100 other local, regional and national brands.

 In addition to his sales and administrative roles, Robinson also handles the play by play duties of VCU Men’s Basketball, supervising and conducting all radio operations, including pregame and postgame shows.
 He also works in concert with VCU radio partner 107.3 WBBT.
 Since his arrival in 2008, he has called twelve NCAA Tournament men’s basketball games and two VCU conference tournament championships.
 He was part of the broadcast team that called the Rams thrilling 2011 Final Four run and record-breaking 29 win season in 2012.

 Prior to his tenure with the Rams, Robinson spent eight years as the basketball and football play-by-play voice of The Citadel in Charleston, S.C.
 Robinson also served as the general sales manager for Kirkman Broadcasting.
 During his tenure, Robinson won four Advertising ADDY awards for commercial production, as well as an Edward R. Murrow Award for a radio feature on Marc Buoniconti.